 Are you passionate about your faith and helping others improve their emotional and mental well-being?
 Becoming a pastoral counselor allows you to combine these interests in the service of others.
-Explore how to become a pastoral counselor, including common education, licensure, and certification requirements.
+Explore how to become a pastoral counselor, obtain you MS in pastoral counseling, understand licensure and certification requirements.

 What Is Pastoral Counseling?